shiuu/bird-report/README.md

 ## Project Status

 The following fuctionalities are ready for demo:
-- Display report list, report details;
+- Display report list and report details;
 - Create new reports;
 - Add new birds in reports;
 - In report details, filtering bird species by common/uncommon birds;